 The Baja California Peninsula has many incredible beaches from the Pacific coast to the Sea of Cortez.
-These 7 best Baja California beaches are not always the easiest to reach but they are worth the effort to get there!
-If you’re planning to RV Mexico or just take an epic road trip down the Baja Peninsula by car, make sure these amazing beaches are a stop.
-You might not find many of these beaches on your typical tourist list which is what makes them some of the best beaches in Baja.
+The best Baja California beaches are not always the easiest to reach.
+But they are definitely worth the effort to get there.

 Playa El Requeson

-Playa El Requeson is arguably the most famous beach along the Bahia de Concepcion with its notably long sandbar connecting the beach to a nearby island.
+Playa El Requeson is arguably the most famous beach along the Bahia de Concepcion.
+It’s easy to distinguish from other Mulege beaches because of its long sandbar that connects to an island.
 During low tide you can walk across to explore the mangroves.
-This beach is one of the best places for beach camping not only for its scenic cactus-filled mountain surroundings but because you can set up camp right next to the clear blue water.
+This beach is one of the best places for beach camping in the area.
+Its scenic cactus-filled mountain surroundings and clear blue water are unbeatable.

-Vendors will come by during the day selling ceviche and fresh almejas chocolatas or chocolate clams.
+Vendors will come by during the day selling ceviche, produce, fresh fish, and a local specialty almejas chocolatas (chocolate clams).
 Served raw with a little lime juice, hot sauce and salt, these brown bivalves are a local delicacy in Baja.

 Playa El Coyote

-Located along the Bahia de Concepcion within a 30 minute drive of neighboring town Mulege, Playa El Coyote is one of the most beautiful beaches in Baja.
+Playa El Coyote is located along the Bahia de Concepcion.
+A roughly 30 minute drive of neighboring town Mulege.
 Surrounded by desert mountain landscape this protected bay has tranquil water, great for swimming and stand up paddle boards.

 The water is also super clear making fish visible even after dark.
 There are plenty of beach campsites with shady palapas dotted along the shore within feet of the water.
 Just make sure to wake up early enough to witness an epic sunrise.